jwhulette/pipes/README.md

 ## Usage

-Create a new EtlPipe object.
+1. Create a new EtlPipe object.

-Add an extractor to the object to read the file
+1. Add an extractor to the object to read the input file

+1. Add one or more transforms to transform the data

-You can add as many transformers as you want.
+    - You can add as many transformers as you want.

+    - Data is passed to the transfomers in the order they are defined

-Add a loader to save the data
+1. Add a loader to save the data

-### Notes
+#### Notes

-Data is passed line by line from the loader using the generator function `yeild`
+-   Data is passed line by line in the pipeline using the generators

-Data is passed to the transfomers in the order they are defined

 ```php
 $etl = new EtlPipe();